Skip to content

 Meth produces a rush of dopamine significantly greater than the amount naturally created in the brain, which leads users to keep using the substance to maintain elevated and happy feelings.

-For many Meth users, the drug is used over the course of many days, during which time they remain permanently euphoric.
+For many Meth users, the drug is used over many days when they remain permanently euphoric.
 This frequently results in the development of tolerance; after using the medication repeatedly, a person will need ever greater doses to have the same effects as previously.
 Due to the stimulant effects and low cost of the substance, addiction can develop quickly.

 When trying to stop using meth, it may become challenging to feel cheerful, and when it wears off, withdrawal symptoms, including anxiety, sleeplessness, lethargy, and sadness, may appear.
 Withdrawal’s crippling effects reinforce abusive behavior and increase the chance of bingeing.
 If a person’s reward system becomes reliant on the substance, their fear of withdrawal and meth cravings can completely take over their lives.